elpop/ga_cli/README.md

     [Librencode](https://github.com/fukuchi/libqrencode) for QR generation.

-    Is important install this libraries before the perl modules.
+    Is important to install all the libraries before the perl modules.
 Debian/Ubuntu and Fedora has packages for all the libraries and utilities.

 3. Perl Dependencies